Aaron Brown (running back): Detroit Lions

-He was drafted 192nd overall in the 6th round by the Detroit Lions in the 2009 NFL Draft.
+He was selected in the sixth round by the Detroit Lions in the 2009 NFL draft.
 During his first NFL pre-season game, Brown scored two touchdowns, in the victory against the Atlanta Falcons.

 On September 4, 2011, he was waived by the Lions.
 He was re-signed on November 28 and released again on December 27.

 Cincinnati Bengals

 Brown signed with the Cincinnati Bengals on February 17, 2012.
 He was waived on August 24, 2012.